 In the European project SmartHands, we stimulate the inventiveness of students by making them think about current social issues, among other things.
 Due to covid-19, we as partners also have to think “out of the box” because the planned training week in Portugal cannot take place.
 To still be able to meet each other we have organized an online workshop program.

-We are curious to see how it works with almost 50 participants, including teachers, expert partners and about 40 students from the Netherlands, Finland, Romania and Portugal.
-On an autumn Tuesday afternoon, we are sitting at our own computers, from a classroom, office, or home, but are all connected online.
+We were curious to see how it works with almost 50 participants, including teachers, expert partners and about 40 students from the Netherlands, Finland, Romania and Portugal.
+On an autumn Tuesday afternoon, we are sitting at our own computers, from a classroom, office, or home, but are all connected online!

-After this, the students are offered four workshops, each lasting about half an hour.
-A teacher or expert partner from each country has prepared something that has been shared with the students in advance.
+After this, the students were offered four workshops, each lasting about half an hour.
+A teacher or expert partner from each country had prepared something that has been shared with the students in advance.
 The workshops identify current themes (such as covid-19 and textile waste), address the ingenuity of the students and we ask them to use their hands and head smartly.

 WORKSHOP 1 Architecture of a virus

 Miruna first shows the students a video about the architecture of a virus.
 She then lets them make a “virus” themselves.
 They cut a shape from paper which they then work with a sharp object so that it is easy to fold.
 A spatial object is created that they can glue together.

 The webcams on the computers allow us to keep a close eye on the progress.
 Diligent hands work hard to get it done in time.
 Durk from the Netherlands is ready after 15 minutes: “Nice to cut the shape and make the virus”.
 Tiina from Finland has already put a soft material around it.

 WORKSHOP 2 Head and hands

 teacher Gonçalo Leandra (Way of Arts) from Portugal

 Gonçalo mentions that it is important to come together in this time with corona and is happy to work with the students today.
 He has prepared an assignment where they have to make a box in which they can put a message for the future.